nyxnor/onionjuggler/TECHNICAL.md

 # TECHNICAL OVERVIEW

-Now that you have read the manual, the insructions and optionally tested the menu, you are prepared to understand what it does behind the curtains.
+Now that you have read the [manual](text/onion-cli.man), the [insructions](README.md#INSTRUCTIONS) and optionally tested the [bash menu](onion-menu.sh), you are prepared to understand what it does behind the curtains.

 ## Important files: